Chespirito: Death

 At 2:30 PM (19:30 GMT) on Friday, 28 November 2014, Chespirito died from heart failure as a complication of Parkinson's disease at the age of 85, in his home in Cancún, Quintana Roo, Mexico.
 Many Mexican celebrities and Chespirito's former co-stars took to Twitter to express their feelings and send their condolences to Chespirito's widow and family.
-Such celebrities and former co-stars included George Lopez, Eugenio Derbez, Carlos Villagran, Edgar Vivar, Ruben Aguirre, and María Antonieta de las Nieves.
+Such celebrities and former co-stars included George Lopez, Eugenio Derbez, Carlos Villagrán, Édgar Vivar, Rubén Aguirre, and María Antonieta de las Nieves.
 Chespirito is widely regarded as one of the most renowned Spanish-language comedians of the 20th century.

-On 1 December 2014, he was buried at the Panteón Francés in Mexico City, following a private funeral on Saturday and a public one held on Sunday at Estadio Azteca, attended by about 40,000 fans.
-His widow does not permit fans to visit his tomb.
-A private security guard is there along with a security camera at all times.
+On 1 December 2014, he was buried at the Panteón Francés cemetery in Mexico City, following a private funeral on Saturday and a public one held on Sunday at the Estadio Azteca stadium which attended by about 40,000 fans.

 Legacy

 Chespirito has been described as one of the most recognized Mexican comedians of the 20th century as well as being well known and honored in all of Latin America.
 He has been honored for his creative writing, characters, comedic pick-up lines, and for his clean humor style.
 His TV shows have been made into cartoons since 2006 (El Chavo Animado, with some other Chespirito characters appearing in the show).
-The animated El Chavo show has been translated into English, Portuguese, and French.
+The animated show has been translated into English, Portuguese, and French.
 An animated TV show based on another famous Chespirito character, El Chapulín Colorado, was announced in 2015.
 It aired the first episode online on 13 April.